shaunniekins/ccis-extension-portal/README.md

    - Create a new project in Supabase
    - Get your database environment variables from Connect > ORMs
    - Update your `.env` file with the environment variables
+   - Enable and configure Supabase Storage to use S3-compatible mode

 2. Initialize the database schema: